Are you looking for ways to keep goats cool in hot weather?

 Super spoiled goats deserve real wind power.
 If these are your goats, you can set up some fans for them.

-Fans are great because they simply keep air moving.
+Fans like these are great because they simply keep air moving.
 And air flow or ventilation is so important – Especially if your goats are housed in a shed or building.

 We would turn them on in the morning and off during the heat of the day.
 Although goats do sweat and can be wet during the heat of the day, it’s still a good idea to keep the change in their temperature to a minimum in order to prevent heat shock.